ozihler/teamsmells/chapters/The-Purist.md

 ## Edge cases - when is it ok?
 * if there is no framework available
-* if the framework available is not suitable for the project
+* if the available framework is not suitable for the project
 * if the available framework's expenses are higher than the costs of implementing it in-house (debatable)
 * if the in-house framework is a core subdomain that solves the problem the established framework solves in a new and exciting way (e.g. AI replacing Google Search for simple queries)

+## Questions identify a Purist
+* Who maintains the in-house framework?
+* What is the reason for implementing this in-house?
+* Why not use a well-established framework?

 ## How does it happen?